The critical variational setting for stochastic evolution equations: Applications to stochastic PDEs

 \subsection{Stochastic Allen-Cahn equation}

 The Allen–Cahn equation is one of the well-known reaction--diffusion equations of mathematical physics, and it is used to describe phase transition processes.
-Here we consider the following stochastic Allen-Cahn equation with transport noise on $\Tor^d$:
+It is considered by many authors (see for instance \cite{RW13, S00_AC}).
+Quite often it is considered without gradient noise, but it seems natural to add (see the discussion in \cite[Section 1.3]{AVreaction-local}).